-CMS Patent Consulting provides the following services by Carrie M. Stroup, who is a USPTO patent agent and a former patent examiner with over 15 years experience in a variety of intellectual property matters: prior art searches, patent drafting, prosecution, patent infringement litigation, trade names, trade secrets, trademarks, copyrights, and/or licensing of inventions (fields of use, royalty terms and valuation, AUTM contracts).
+CMS Patent Consulting, LLC provides the following services by Carrie M Stroup, who is a USPTO patent agent and a former patent examiner with over 15 years experience in a variety of intellectual property matters: prior art searches, patent drafting, prosecution, patent infringement litigation, trade names, trade secrets, trademarks, copyrights, and/or licensing of inventions (fields of use, royalty terms and valuation, AUTM contracts).

 Since 2008, she has worked full-time in drafting and/or prosecuting patent applications pertaining to a variety of technological areas, including: medical devices; chemical compounds and compositions; pharmaceuticals; DNA, cells and protein based therapeutics; software, internet and computers; consumer electronics; mechanical devices; cartilage and bone tissue engineering; bio-fuels; and alternative energy devices.
 She refers freedom-to-operate opinions (FTO's), patent infringement litigation, general licensing contract clauses, and foreign trademarks to other law firms/ patent attorneys registered with the USPTO specializing in these areas.